brasse/post_receive_email.py/README.rst

     This password will be used when authenticating the email sender with the SMTP host.
 **hook.post-receive-logfile**
-    Debuging informatun will be logged to this file.
+    Debuging information will be logged to this file.

 Licence
 =======